Goh Keng Swee

-As Minister for Interior and Defence, Goh's main objective was to strengthen the country's military and domestic security capabilities after the British had withdrawn its troops from the former British Crown colony, which made the newly-independent nation vulnerable.
+As Minister for Interior and Defence, Goh's main objective was to strengthen the country's military and domestic security capabilities after the British had withdrawn its troops from Singapore, which made the newly-independent nation vulnerable.
 A key policy was the creation of National Service (NS), a mandatory conscription system for able-bodied young males.
-Prime Minister Lee Kuan Yew had mentioned that he wanted a conscription consisting both men and women however, Goh rejected it, citing that the labour cost would be too great for the newly-independent nation.
+Prime Minister Lee Kuan Yew had mentioned that he had wanted a conscription consisting both men and women similar to Israel.
+However, Goh rejected it, citing that the labour cost at least in its initial years would be too great for the newly-independent nation.

-During Goh's tenure as Minister for Finance, he declined to allow the central bank to issue currency, favouring instead a currency board system as this would signal to citizens, academics and the financial world that governments cannot "spend their way to prosperity", the Monetary Authority of Singapore (MAS) was later established in 1971.

-In 1981, Goh also expressed the view that the central bank need not hold large amounts of cash in reserve to defend the currency, proposing that the Government of Singapore Investment Corporation be established to invest excess reserves.
-At the time, it was unprecedented for a non-commodity-based economy to have such a sovereign wealth fund.
-The foreign merchant bank, Rothschild, advised on the GIC.
+During Goh's tenure as Minister for Finance, he declined to allow the central bank to issue currency, favouring instead a currency board system as this would signal to citizens, academics and the financial world that governments cannot "spend their way to prosperity"; the Monetary Authority of Singapore (MAS) was later established in 1971.
+In 1981, Goh also expressed the view that the central bank need not hold large amounts of cash in reserve to defend the currency, proposing that the Government of Singapore Investment Corporation (GIC) be established to invest excess reserves.
+At the time, it was unprecedented for a non-commodity-based economy to have such a sovereign wealth fund, and was initially seen as a risky venture that eventually paid dividends.
+The multinational merchant bank, Rothschild & Co, had also advised on the GIC during its early years.
+Goh died in 2010 at the age of 91, and he was accorded a state funeral.